Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 S pneumoniae strains that are resistant to the respiratory quinolones are uncommon in the United States, but resistance is increasing.

 Many quinolones cause side effects, including sensitivity to light and nervous system (neurologic), psychiatric, and heart problems.
 Pregnant women should not take this class of drugs.
 Quinolones also enhance the potency of oral anti-clotting drugs.
+Quinolones have a "black-box" warning about the risks of tendon inflammation and possible tendon rupture.

 Macrolides and Azalides